rombirli/optiml-text-classification/README.md

 ## Models
 We used the following models in our project:
 - RoBERTa (Robustly optimized BERT approach) : we fine-tuned the model on our dataset using our own training loop to see the effect of the optimization techniques on the model.

+## Code
+The file main.ipynb contains the code to run the model on different optimizers according to a fixed learning rate.
+The file optml.ipynb runs the same code but with the cosine annealing with linear warm-up learning rate scheduler.

 ## Authors
 - [Jenane Azza](https://github.com/jenaneAzza)